 - Prepare data input according to the test scenarios.

 - Run the test suite and report bugs, if any.

-Ans.
 An automated test script is a short program written in any coding language to automate applications under test according to it.
 This program is then run.
-After that, the test cases are marked pass or fail accordingly.
+After that, the script itself marks the test cases as pass or fail based on the test logic.

-Ques.25.
-What coding practices should be followed while automation?
+26. What coding practices should one follow while automation?

-Ans.
-Some of the good practices that should be followed while scripting are-
+Some of the good practices that one should follow while scripting are-

 - There should be a proper indentation.

 - At least 3 lines of comments for every 10 lines of code you write.